Resident parking areas allow people who live in busy streets to park near their homes. To park in a resident parking area, you need a permit.

 Resident and coupon parking spaces are clearly signposted and our parking officers monitor them to make sure they are only used by permit holders.
 Having a permit does not guarantee you a parking space.

-To be eligible for a resident parking or coupon parking exemption permit, the main residence you live in must be within a resident parking area.
+To be eligible for a resident parking, the main residence you live in must be within a resident parking area:

 *Note for Kelburn residents: Only Central Terrace residents can use their resident permit on Central Terrace, where a Special Street Scheme operates.